Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - Rafale export dialog could crash.
     Fixed - Resizing screens and using the delay slider caused flashing and flickering issues.
     Fixed - The style and behavior of the record button on the dual capture controls was broken.
-    Fixed - The timecode format shown a wrong value when the fractional part rounded up to 100 hundredth of a second.
+    Fixed - The timecode format showed a wrong value when the fractional part rounded up to 100 hundredth of a second.
     Fixed - The heuristic to load videos or cameras into existing screens was not consistent.
     Fixed - In the IDS configuration dialog, auto-gain and auto-exposure were always disabled.
+    Fixed - In the Basler module, gain property could be disabled even if the camera supported it.
     Fixed - The aspect ratio of thumbnails for key images was wrong.
     Fixed - The coordinates of points and circle was wrong when the coordinate system itself was tracked.
     Fixed - Dual export was broken when the total image width was not a multiple of 4.